myles-lewis/nestedcv/README.md

 # nestedcv

-Nested cross-validation for the 'glmnet' package, including cross-validation of elastic net alpha parameter and filter functions for feature selection.
+Nested cross-validation (CV) for the 'glmnet' package, including cross-validation of elastic net alpha parameter and filter functions for feature selection.

 # Installation